Cost of Owning a Soft Coated Wheaten Terrier

 Annual Costs

 Knowledge of breed-level risks helps you prioritize, but individual monitoring drives the most effective care decisions..
-Soft Coated Wheaten Terriers have particular requirements based on their medium size, minimal shedding level, and genetic predispositions to protein-losing nephropathy and Addisons disease.
+Three variables drive daily care for Soft Coated Wheaten Terriers: their medium size, their minimal shedding level, and their breed-associated risk of protein-losing nephropathy and Addisons disease.

 Medical Expenses